-18.4 The Seller is not liable for indirect damages, consequential damages, operating losses, loss of earnings and other consequential losses resulting from damages arising from the Product or resulting from the use of the Product.
+18.4 The Seller is not liable for indirect damages, consequential damages, operating losses, loss of earnings, and other consequential losses resulting from damages arising from the Product or resulting from the use of the Product.

 property to the same extent that Seller’s liability is limited to buyer.

 18.6 Freedom of responsibility.
-The following circumstances shall give rise to a freedom of liability if they prevent the performance of the agreement or make the performance unduly burdensome: a conflict of labour and any other circumstance beyond the control of the parties as a result of, but not limited to,
+The following circumstances shall give rise to freedom of liability if they prevent the performance of the agreement or make the performance unduly burdensome: a conflict of labor and any other circumstance beyond the control of the parties as a result of, but not limited to,

-for example, fire, war, mobilization or military calls of similar magnitude, request, seizure, currency restrictions, inability to transport, import/export restrictions, riots and disturbances, failures in power supply or telecommunications, legislative changes or administrative acts, natural disasters, sabotage, terrorism or vandalism (including computer viruses and hacking), shortages of goods, shortages or delays of supplies from subcontractors or other circumstances beyond which the Seller has no influence, seller is liable to buyer.
+for example, fire, war, mobilization or military calls of similar magnitude, request, seizure, currency restrictions, inability to transport, import/export restrictions, riots and disturbances, failures in the power supply or telecommunications, legislative changes or administrative acts, natural disasters, sabotage, terrorism or vandalism (including computer viruses and hacking), shortages of goods, shortages or delays of supplies from subcontractors or other circumstances beyond which the Seller has no influence, the seller is liable to the buyer.
 The situation of a subcontractor shall be considered force majeure if there is an obstacle to the subcontractor which is covered by the above and which the Seller should not have avoided or overcome.

 18.7 In these cases, the Seller is entitled to cancel the order in whole or in part or to deliver the order once the fulfillment barrier has ceased.